suri1155/simple_llm_service/README.md

 - `backend_service/` — backend implementation, configs, and its own `README.md`.
 - `frontend_service/` — React frontend and its `README.md`.
 - `docker-compose.yml` — orchestrates backend, frontend, Postgres, Redis, and other services.
-- `docker_running.md` — notes and commands for spinning up the full stack with Docker Compose.

 **OpenAI Model Configuration**